Surfing the Healthcare Tsunami: Global Crisis

 The documentary recognized the global impact of medical errors by sharing that in hospitals across Western Europe, North America, and Australia, the chances of being subjected to a medical error in hospital is 1 in 10.
 The chances of dying from an error is 1 in 300, according to Sir Liam Donaldson of the World Health Organization.

 Aviation Safety and Healthcare Comparisons

 The documentary interviews several notable people in aviation including Chesley Sullenberger and John J. Nance.
 They recount that aviation saw that they had system errors that would doom the industry, the industry got together to fix the problems by forming the private-public joint task force, Commercial Aviation Safety Team (CAST).
-In healthcare, there are 440,000 people dying in the US annually from medical error, making it the third leading cause of death.

 Story Power

 The film introduces the concept of Story Power, using patient stories to engage the hearts and minds of medical professionals to change the way they deliver care for the better.
 This concept is based on the Journal of Patient Safety article, Story Power: The Secret Weapon by Dennis Quaid, Julie Thao, and Dr. Charles Denham.
 This section features Patient Safety Advocate and Author, Regina Holliday who encourages patient advocates and healthcare providers to engage patients and their families in dialogue about solutions for healthcare.